kavia-common/recipe-explorer-39163-39172/recipe_app_frontend/ARCHITECTURE.md

 - REACT_APP_HEALTHCHECK_PATH
 - REACT_APP_EXPERIMENTS_ENABLED

-These additional variables are not referenced in the current source code but may be adopted as the system evolves.
+Note: These variables are defined for deployment workflows but are not currently referenced by the codebase.
+See the “Other REACT_APP_* variables (not currently used in code)” subsection above for typical future uses.